tlehman/octopress/source/_posts/2013-09-29-euclid-gcd-algorithm-in-mix-assembly-language-vs-scheme.markdown

   \[ sn + tr = d  \]
 </div>

-Note that since r = m mod n, it follows that r - m is a divisor of n, this means:
+Note that since r = m mod n, it follows that r - m is a multiple of n, this means:

 <div markdown="0">